vanruc/todoApp/README.md

 ```
 Save the `StaffBizlet` class and run `Generate Domain` command, then re-deploy your application to your server.

-Once done, login to application as a `Project Member` and click to `My Staff Information` link, now we can see the data loaded properly.
+Once done, login to your application as a `Project Member` and click on the `My Staff Information` link, now we can see the data loaded properly.

 ![](doc_img_src/staffbizlet_6.png)

 ### Only allow Staff Manager to select User
 As you can see, when we login to the application as a `Project` member I also can see the `User` select box.
-This is not good practice in production applicatio.
+This is not good practice in production application.
 So in this section we will enhance our application to make sure this `User` select box is visible for `Staff Manager` only.
 ![](doc_img_src/staff_info_1.png)

 To archive our purpose, we will work with `condition`.

-huh, what is the Document Condition?
+Huh, what is the document condition?

 Quick answer is as below: